John Murtha

 A former Marine Corps officer, Murtha was the first Vietnam War veteran elected to the U.S. House of Representatives.
 A member of the Pennsylvania House from 1969 to 1974, he narrowly won a special election to Congress in 1974 and was successively reelected every two years until his death.
 In the first decade of the 21st century, Murtha had been best known for his calls for a withdrawal of American forces in Iraq, as well as questions about his ethics.

+In 2006, Murtha would received the John F. Kennedy Profile in Courage Award.

-In 2006, after the Democrats won control of Congress in the 2006 midterm elections he made a failed bid to be elected House Majority Leader during the 110th Congress (2007–2009) with the support of the new House Speaker, Nancy Pelosi.
-He lost to Steny Hoyer of Maryland.
-After House Republicans lost their majority in 2006 Murtha re-assumed his chairmanship of the House Appropriations' Defense Subcommittee.
+In 2006, after the Democrats won control of the House of Representatives in the 2006 midterm elections he made an unsuccessful bid to be elected House Majority Leader during the 110th Congress (2007–2009) with the support of the new House Speaker, Nancy Pelosi, losing to Steny Hoyer of Maryland.
+As the Democrats became the majority party in the House in 2007, Murtha re-assumed his chairmanship of the House Appropriations' Defense Subcommittee.
 He had previously chaired this subcommittee from 1989 to 1995 and served as its ranking member from 1995 to 2007.

 Background

 Murtha was born into an Irish-American family in New Martinsville, West Virginia, near the border with Ohio and Pennsylvania, and grew up in Paden City, West Virginia and then Westmoreland County, Pennsylvania, a largely suburban county east of Pittsburgh.
 He was the son of Mary Edna (née Ray) and John Patrick Murtha.

 As a youth, he became an Eagle Scout.
 He also worked delivering newspapers and at a gas station before graduating from The Kiski School, an all-male boarding school in Saltsburg, Pennsylvania.

 Murtha left Washington and Jefferson College in 1952 to join the Marine Corps and was awarded the American Spirit Honor Medal for displaying outstanding leadership qualities during training.
 He became a drill instructor at Parris Island and was selected for Officer Candidate School at Quantico, Virginia.
 He was then assigned to the Second Marine Division, Camp Lejeune, North Carolina.
-As an undergraduate, Murtha was initiated into the Kappa Sigma Fraternity.
+As an undergraduate, Murtha was initiated into the Kappa Sigma fraternity.

 Murtha remained in the Marine Forces Reserve and ran a small business, Johnstown Minute Car Wash (which still operates in the West End section of Johnstown).
 He also attended the University of Pittsburgh on the G.I.
 Bill, and received a degree in economics.
 Murtha later took graduate courses from the Indiana University of Pennsylvania.

 Murtha left the Marines in 1955.
-He remained in the Reserves after his discharge from active duty until he volunteered for service in the Vietnam War, serving from 1966 to 1967, serving as a battalion staff officer (S-2 Intelligence Section), receiving the Bronze Star with Valor device, two Purple Hearts, and the Vietnamese Cross of Gallantry.
+He remained in the Reserves after his discharge from active duty until he volunteered for service in the Vietnam War, serving from 1966 to 1967, serving as a battalion staff officer (S-2 Intelligence Section) with the 1st Battalion, 1st Marine Regiment, 1st Marine Division, receiving the Bronze Star with Valor device, two Purple Hearts, and the Vietnamese Cross of Gallantry.
 He retired from the Marine Corps Reserve as a colonel in 1990, receiving the Navy Distinguished Service Medal.